 Is this giving me an example of what to do?
 Of what not to do?

 Is it a warning to heed?

 Is it teaching me something about You I need to know?
-About myself?
+Or About myself?

-About my motives, attitudes, or relationships that need changing?
+Do my motives, attitudes, or relationships need changing?